datacarpentry/python-socialsci/episodes/02-basics.md

 Strings are placed in quotes when they are being assigned, but the quotes don't count as part of the string value.

-If you need to use quotes as part of your string you can arbitrarily use either single of double quotes to indicate the start and end of the string.
+If you need to use quotes as part of your string you can arbitrarily use either single or double quotes to indicate the start and end of the string.

 ~~~
 mystring = "Hello World"